Turning their backs on The Tour, on us

 We stand with the people who organize golf tournaments across the United States.
 And the sponsors who fund those tournaments.
 And the people who volunteer to work at those tournaments.

-We stand with the high school and college coaches who groom talented golfers for the PGA tour and its feeder tours – the Korn Ferry.
+We stand with the high school coaches who groom talented golfers for a shot at a college scholarship, and with the college coaches who help shepherd their players to the PGA tour and its feeder tours – the Korn Ferry.
 PGA Tour Canada and the PGA Tour Latino America.

 We stand for the PGA of America, which trains America’s golf professionals – those 28,000 PGA members who run our golf courses – people with deep roots in practically every community in America.